UgoDaves/AirBnB-Data-Analytics-project/README.md

 1. How do we make accurate decisions on the best approach to take, in order to create sucessful AirBnB listings?
 My strategy includes:

-i.
-Make a list of the top ten most sucessful host, and analyze their overal revenue. ii.
-Analyzing Districts and areas with the higest turn out. iii.Identify the most popular accomodation category.
+-  Make a list of the top ten most sucessful host, and analyze their overal revenue.
+-  Analyzing Districts and areas with the higest turn out.
+-   dentify the most popular accomodation category.